ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 mvn spring-boot:run
 ```

 3. Wait for `store-api` to be up and running.
-It is configured to create all needed tables on MySQL.
+It is configured to create all needed tables on `MySQL`.

 4. Its swagger website is http://localhost:9080/swagger-ui.html